Credit Card Merchant Fees Explained

 Statement Fee: This fee is charged to cover the printing and mailing costs for credit card statements if you don’t receive them virtually.

 Payment Gateway Fee: Some merchant service providers have their own payment gateways or third-party services.
 Your MSP may or may not charge for this.
+The payment gateway fee can vary depending on the provider.

 Situational Merchant Account Fees